 A few years ago however I also started to see possibilities that went beyond the blog.
 While the blog was perfect for seasonal updates I wondered if there was a way to show off the designers and brands I loved on a long-term basis.
 The answer was a Directory.
 A place where card or gift designers could list their wares long term.

 At the time our blogspot home however couldn’t offer a Directory, so I hunted around for an alternative.
 After a bit of research I found the perfect WordPress home for the blog and its new Directory.

 Now Card & Gift Blog was going beyond its blogging origins I decided it was time for a new name; once again there was lots of pondering before eventually Card & Gift Network was born; a new online hub that united a worldwide group of designers, makers, publishers and retailers to share their card and gift wisdom.

 Between 2013 and 2014 I moved the blog to its new home and the Card & Gift Network chapter was live.
 I also set about building the Directory and this is where things went a little awry.
 Working in my spare time between clients and running the blog I’ve built, dismantled and rebuilt 5 directories.
 Hitting various brick walls and programming hurdles left, right and centre; I’m not a web designer by any stretch of the imagination so I’m learning all this as I go!

 It’s not been fun, at times it’s been down right depressing, at one point “third time lucky” seemed like a charm, then … brick wall.
 With attempt number 4 things were so close, there was even an almost accidental launch!
-But now I’m on five, things are finally looking good and I have a Directory close to completion.
-A new addition that could help unite greetings card & gift seekers and sellers, all year round.
+But now I’m on five, things are finally looking good.
+It’s September 2017 and the Directory is open and in BETA testing.